-Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women? - The News Chronicle
+Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women?

 It might have been about a decade since my co-author and I published this article entitled “Micro-credit for microenterprises?
 A study of women “petty” traders in Eastern Nigeria,” but regrettably not much has changed since then.
 The bottlenecks remain the same, and the alternative finance arrangements seem to be getting stronger in the face of difficulties accessing mainstream funding for arguably “low-value” projects/ businesses.

-At this point, I think it is about time we moved on to the main gist of that decade-old study.
-The purpose was to examine the factors that constrain women’s petty traders’ access to microcredit and to highlight the ‘arguably’ innovative measures these women had initiated in order to counter these constraints.
+At this point, it I think it is about time we moved on to the main gist of that decade-old study.
+The purpose was to examine the factors that constrain women petty traders’ access to microcredit, and to highlight the ‘arguably’ innovative measures these women had initiated in order to counter these constraints.

-Based on in-depth interviews with women micro-entrepreneurs drawn from a convenience sample of 20 petty traders in the market town of Awka – the capital of a state in Eastern Nigeria, the study identified three main constraints – internal, socio-cultural and policy-induced – as the key moderating influences on women petty traders’ ability access to micro-credit.
+Based on in-depth interviews with women micro-entrepreneurs drawn from a convenience sample of 20 petty traders in the market town of Awka – the capital of a state in Eastern Nigeria, the study identified three main constraints – internal, socio-cultural and policy induced – as the key moderating influences on women petty traders’ ability access to micro-credit.

-In broad terms, we posited that the lack of access to credit tended to perpetuate market exclusion and deepen the socioeconomic and political vulnerability of women as a consequence.
+In broad terms, we posited that the lack of access to credit tended to perpetuate market exclusion, and deepen the socioeconomic and political vulnerability of women as a consequence.
 Such vulnerability has prompted these microentrepreneurs into venturing to alternative sources of credit in the form of “Women August Meetings”.

 This is where Nwaogu’s article has confirmatory resonance.
 Coming back to Nwaogu’s article at this juncture, it is worth highlighting the following commentary: